 Phasmophobia -fear of ghosts

 Phasmophobia is an all-consuming fear of ghosts.
-People who suffer from this phobia often feel a strong presence around them when they’re alone.
-This can quickly turn into a feeling of dread so severe that sufferers can barely function.
+Those who suffer from this phobia often feel a strong presence around them when they’re alone.
+This can quickly turn into a feeling of dread so severe one can barely function.

 Is Phasmophobia Scary?

-To people suffering from this phobia, it most definitely is.
+For those suffering from this phobia, it most definitely is scary.
 You can’t fake that bone-chilling terror.
-People who have phasmophobia often feel that these sensations are life-threatening.
+People who have phasmophobia often feel these sensations are life-threatening.

 Phasmophobia is closely related to the fear of the dark.
-Other phobias also contribute to Phasmophobia, including the fear of being alone or Autophobia.
-Research suggests that people who are afraid of being alone, especially at night, are likely to suffer from Phasmophobia.
-Phobics can often go through sleepless nights because of their fear of ghosts.
+Other phobias also contribute to phasmophobia, including the fear of being alone, or isolophobia.
+Research suggests that people who are afraid of being alone, especially at night, are likely to suffer from phasmophobia.
+Many often go through sleepless nights because of their fear of ghosts.

 What Are the Causes of Phasmophobia?

 It’s unclear if people develop a fear of ghosts first, or if it develops because an individual fears the dark or being alone.
-However, children may develop a fear of ghosts first if they’re exposed to situations that can traumatize them.
+However, children may develop a fear of ghosts first if they’re exposed to situations which traumatize them.

 Exposure in Childhood

-For example, a child can develop Phasmophobia if they watch a scary movie.
+For example, a child may develop phasmophobia if they watch a scary movie.
 Scenes from horror films can have lasting effects.
 Others develop this irrational fear after listening to ghost stories told by older family members.
 In some cultures, ghosts are used as a threat when children misbehave.

 Biological Factors